gonzalad/iam-malta-2016/README.md

 When authentication succeeds, http://localhost:8080 is called back, ui2 module stores accessToken (AT) in localStorage and calls service module with this AT.

+## User and Group Creation

+You will need :
+ * 1 group : workspace.edit
+   All users in this group will have the permission to modify workspaces.
+ * 2 users :
+   * alice - no group.
+   * kenny in workspace.edit

+User & Group creation is available via Syncope console <http://iam.com:9080/syncope-console>.

 ## Configuration

  * You'll need to map AS to iam.com (just modify your hosts file)